 Formal education does not teach us how to transition to a new career, nor how to navigate today’s changing professional landscape.
-As I started to research how to change careers, I basically found only advice that could broadly be categorized in two big buckets: manifest your way to wealth and happiness vs. you need an MBA, money, connection, a supportive family, 10 years of experience, and a spotless record of making good decisions in order to succeed.
+As I started to research how to change careers, I basically found only advice that could broadly be categorized in two big buckets: “manifest your way to wealth and happiness” or “you need an MBA, money, connection, a supportive family, 10 years of experience, and a spotless record of making good decisions in order to succeed.”
 Ugh.

 So many people around me were and are going through the same feeling of being stuck and not knowing what to do next.
 So I tested teaching my process to a group and to individuals.
 And Repurpose Your Purpose was born.
 Since then I have led workshops, spoken in front of audiences of more than a hundred people, organized many events and panel discussions in Los Angeles, and coached individuals and groups from all over the world.
 I contributed my expertise to a number of online publications, including Glassdoor Blog, CNBC Make It, Bustle, and more.

 Interested in working together?
-Read all about the Los Angeles Group Program for Career Changers and One-on-One Coaching available to clients all over the world, and get in touch.
+Read all about Repurpose Your Purpose’s unique Group Program for Career Changers and One-on-One Coaching available to clients all over the world, and get in touch.
 I am looking forward to hearing from you.